joshhornby/joshhornby.github.io/_posts/2026-01-08-what-is-an-ai-agent.md

 A multi-agent system has multiple agents working together where one plans and others execute.

 Most production systems are chains or simple agents.
-Multi-agent systems add coordination overhead that's hard to justify until you've hit the limits of a single agent.
-Start simple.
+Multi-agent systems add coordination overhead that's hard to justify until you've hit the limits of a single agent, so start simple.

 ## Building your first agent